vacekj/web3love/README.md

 4. Call the mint function with the current address as caller and the IPFS JSON metadata link as tokenUri.

 # Todo
-- Finish postcard and set it as background for the canvas.
 Somehow restrict the area that the user can draw on.